ladybug-podcast/ladybug-website/src/episodes/2020-02-26-invisible-women/index.md

 date: "2020-02-26"
 audio: "https://pinecast.com/listen/89a480bd-a0aa-4303-b680-e760803dd939.mp3"
 path: "/invisible-women"
 description: "Imagine a world where your phone is too big for your hand, where your doctor prescribes a drug that is wrong for your body, where in a car accident you are 47% more likely to be seriously injured, where every week the countless hours of work you do are not recognized or valued.
-If any of this sounds familiar, chances are that you're a woman.
+If any of this sounds familiar, chances are that you're a woman."

-This month for the Ladybug Podcast book club we read Invisible Women: Data Bias In A World Designed For Men by Caroline Criado-Pérez.
-In this episode we’ll discuss our thoughts on the book, what shocked us, what felt a bit forced, and have a discussion about gender bias in the world around us."
 episode: "Season 2 Episode 8"
 length: "01:20:07"
 ---